epixieme/dogmeetdog/README.md

   <h2>About</h2>

-<p>Dog Meet Dog is a full stack application created with React, PostGresSQL, Node.js.</p>
+<p>Dog Meet Dog is a full stack application created with created with Vite React, React Router 6.18, React Query, GraphQL and Socket.io.</p>

   <p>This application is currently in development and the figma files can be found here:</p>